 Are stores open for shopping?

-Stores are allowed to be open at this time, following safety protocols such as wearing a face covering and social distancing.
+Stores are allowed to be open at this time, following safety protocols such as limited capacity, wearing a face covering and social distancing.
 Prior to visiting, you will want to call ahead to check with them for hours of operations.

 Are hotels taking reservations?